 Maybe you don’t want to go out this Halloween or maybe you can’t afford a babysitter.
 Or perhaps most events are canceled this year.
 Here are ways that you can throw an epic Halloween party at home and still have a ghostly good time.
 These Halloween party ideas are perfect for families, there’s something fun for everyone to do.

 Halloween is such a fun time of year and it can be an awesome event.
-The cool, crisp air, and the goodies and scares, there is so much to enjoy during Halloween!
+With the cool, crisp air, and the goodies and scares, there is so much to enjoy during Halloween!

 Set the tone of the party with Halloween music!
 There are so many Halloween songs and playlists for little kids up to teenagers.
 Save the really spooky music for later in the evening.
-I like playing music videos on tv using youtube, or use wireless speakers and play music from your phone or computer.
+I like playing music videos on tv using youtube, or using wireless speakers and playing music from my phone or computer.

 Have everyone decorate or carve a pumpkin at the beginning of the party.
 Then set up the pumpkins for decor and everyone can vote for their favorites.
 Younger kids will especially enjoy this, but older kids (and adults) will too!
 All you need are pumpkins, paint and brushes, and some carving tools.

 If you have older kids, have some scary movies to watch, or even have an old, creepy black-and-white movie just playing in the background while everyone enjoys the party fun.
 Halloweentown and Casper are great movies for younger kids to watch.
 And of course, Hocus Pocus is a great Halloween movie for everyone of all ages.
 If you want scarier movies, “It” is a popular choice.
 The Children of the Corn movies always freaked me out a bit.